jxmot/github-label-manager/README.md

 **NOTE: This project is currently a "work-in-progress".
 And will be in various states between "working" and "not working".
 The master branch will not necessarily be the most current.**

+**2020-08-27 : Revisited project, fixed some minor bugs.
+Had to update the git token(not visible in repo).**

 **2018-04-20 : Added a verticle scroll and max height to the label table.
 And I've working on some custom fonts(icons) for indicating the origin of the label (GitHub vs imported) and for indicating the origin-related states.**

 **2018-04-17 : Added emoji rendering to labels, but the code needs some refactoring due to duplication.
 Also need to investigate some of the error handling so that the messages and/or actions are appropraite ("Read Labels" w/o a selected repo)**